Questions and answers concerning health and welfare

 SSN Health offers professional help for those who just need to talk to someone.
 Sometimes everything feels a little ... rough.
 There can be times when your energy is low, the motivation is missing and it is hard to concentrate.
 There may be several explanations.
 Maybe something unusual happened in your life, or maybe you are just going through a period where everything just feels a little heavier than usual.
 SSN Health is present on all campuses.
 The door is open to everyone.
 Our services are available regardless of whether you need a short talk or help over time.
 The offer is free of charge and, of course, confidential.

 Select your campus to book an appointment.

 International Office provides you with the practical information only international students need, such as information on visa, social security number, UDI, residence permit, insurance, personal doctor and work permit.
 The doors are always open for any questions you might have.
-Take contact with us at email@example.com.
+Send an email to; firstname.lastname@example.org.